fredrik-j-lindberg/discord-social-bot/README.md

 ### Misc

+- Send error logs to 106098921985556480 (Neylion)
+  - Iteration 2 of this could be to add a logger channel
 - Make /pii ephemeral (so only you can see your input and failures)
 - Use autocomplete handling in /memberdata (similar to /whois) to make the options guild-specific
 - Refactor /memberdata register list subcommands semi-dynamically.
 Setup individual listeners with a proper name, cmd and action.
 - Align action wrapper usage around database methods (e.g. the new services)
+- Format favorite reaction numbers (e.g. 1k instead of 10 000)